Operation Tonga: Subsequent role

 Between 7 June and 10 June, the 6th Airborne Division repulsed a number of German attacks.
 The division retained control of the area between the Rivers Orne and Dives until 14 June, when the 51st (Highland) Infantry Division took over the southern part of the Orne bridgehead.

 On 10 June, the decision was taken to expand the bridgehead to the east of the River Orne, with 6th Airborne Division tasked with achieving this.
 However, the division was deemed not to be strong enough to achieve its objective; the 3rd Parachute Brigade was reinforced with the 5th Battalion, Black Watch (Royal Highland Regiment).
 On 11 June, the 5th Black Watch launched an attack on the town of Bréville, but was met with extremely heavy resistance and was repulsed after suffering a number of casualties.
 The next day, the 3rd Parachute Brigade's entire front was subjected to fierce artillery bombardment and assaults by German tanks and infantry, with the Germans particularly focusing on the positions held by 9th Parachute Battalion.

-Both the 9th Parachute Battalion and the remnants of the Black Watch defended Chateau Saint Come, but were gradually forced to retreat.
+Both the 9th Parachute Battalion and the remnants of the Black Watch defended Chateau Saint-Côme, but were gradually forced to retreat.
 However, after Lieutenant-Colonel Otway stated that his battalion would be unable to defend its position for much longer, Brigadier Hill gathered together a number of paratroopers from 1st Canadian Parachute Battalion and led a counter-attack that forced the Germans to withdraw.

 In the weeks that followed, the 6th Airborne Division was reinforced with the Dutch Princess Irene Brigade and the 1st Belgian Infantry Brigade.
 On 7 August, following a period of static warfare, the division began preparations for offensive operations.
 On the night of 16/17 August, the division began to advance against stiff German opposition.
 This advance continued until 26 August, when the division reached its objective – the mouth of the River Seine.
 In nine days of fighting, it had advanced 45 mi despite, as Gale put it, the infantry units being "quite inadequately equipped for a rapid pursuit".
 The advanced resulted in the liberation of 400 sqmi of German-occupied France, and the capture of over 1,000 German soldiers.

 Between 6 June and 26 August, casualties amounted to 4,457 men of which 821 were killed, 2,709 wounded, and 927 were reported missing.
 The division was finally withdrawn from the frontline on 27 August, and embarked for England at the beginning of September.